lcdb/lcdb-wf/index.rst

 Integration with external data and figure-making
 ------------------------------------------------
-Designed to tie together your entire analysis, from downloading references through producing final figures.
+It is designed to tie together your entire analysis, from downloading references through producing final figures.
 The included examples tie together workflows that download external data, perform downstream analysis, and make figures.
 These examples have been thoroughly tested.

 If an upstream file changes (e.g., gene annotation), all dependent downstream